Content Map Terms

 Grief: Helping Children Understand

-• Children ages 2 to 3 are just learning to use words to express themselves.
-Talk with your child using some of the same words he or she uses.
+• Children between ages 2 and 3 are just learning to use words.
+Talk with your child using some of the same words your child uses.
 Speak clearly, but be brief when you explain a loss to your child.
-Give your child a choice whenever possible.
-For example, you can say, "Mommy and Daddy need to go to the hospital to see Grandpa.
-You are going to Aunt Jane's.
-Do you want to put some toys in this bag to take with you?"

-• Children ages 6 to 10 don't always fully understand events that occur in their lives.
-They may understand only part of what is going on around them.
-They may invent conclusions or draw the wrong conclusions about things they don't understand, resulting in misconceptions about what is happening.
-They may develop fears, such as fear of death.
+• Children between ages 6 and 10 do not always fully understand events that occur in their lives.
+They may invent conclusions or draw the wrong conclusions about things they do not understand.
+They may develop fears, such as a fear of death.

-• Children ages 10 to 12 are able to understand loss the way adults do.
-They see death as permanent and irreversible.
+• Children between ages 10 and 12 are able to understand loss the way adults do.
+They see death as permanent.
 They often want to be included in all activities as though they were adults.
-Include your child in the activities related to the loss, such as choosing a house when you are moving.

 Credits